lemiffe/lemiffe.com/_posts/2019-11-15-computer-overlords.markdown

     - Society
 ---

-The middle section of my track Methane Dreams (V3) from [Antimony](http://www.lemiffe.com/antimony/) is essentially a speech I wrote independently of the song.
-I later matched them up as I realised they sounded well together and the concept and rhythm matched the speech.
+The track "Methane Dreams (V3)" from my latest album [Antimony](http://www.lemiffe.com/antimony/) contains a section in the middle which is essentially a speech I wrote independently of the song.
+I later incorporated it into the song as I realised the rhythm and song concept worked well together.

 I wanted to lay it out here and go a bit more into detail with what I mean with each section, as it could be easy to misinterpret.

 **Before we jump in, here is the full unedited "speech":**

-<blockquote>The problem with humanity is that we can't be trusted; we are the teachers, we are the drivers, we are the leaders, but we are just people.
+> The problem with humanity is that we can't be trusted; we are the teachers, we are the drivers, we are the leaders, but we are just people.
 What is it to be human?
 What is it to think, to be aware of one's self?
-To realise you are free to move anywhere right now, to leave your home, to slam the door, to break a few plates, to steal a handbag, to maim, to kill; it is this freedom along with a lack of good mentorship, good parenting, and a good basic globally-standardised framework for civic behaviour which scares me.
+To realise you are free to move anywhere right now, to leave your home, to slam the door, to break a few plates, to steal a handbag, to maim, to kill;
+it is this freedom along with a lack of good mentorship, good parenting, and a good basic globally-standardised framework for civic behaviour which scares me.
 That's why we can't be trusted, we can't be trusted with guns, we can't be trusted with financial decisions, we can't be trusted with our lives nor the lives of others, we can't be trusted with our future.
->
-> **This rabbit hole ends with computers:**
+This rabbit hole ends with computers:
->
-> We need computer overlords, for a while.
+We need computer overlords, for a while.
 We need a standardised system of mentorship until humanity is ready to make big decisions such as "should we allow guns?", "should we allow people to take all these pills?", "should we close our borders and set up walls?".
 Walls won't stop chaos; the chaos is within, the chaos is in each and every one of us, waiting to be stirred up until madness erupts.
 And some keep it quiet, some drown the fear in wine, some realise their power and choose peace and warmth over fear, but some let it loose, claiming lives, leading to strict laws and more fear, leading to paranoia, leading to a police state, leading to repression, leading to unrest, repeating in endless cycles.
 And only through good mentorship can we be at peace with ourselves, with our neighbours, with humanity, to a degree where we can be trusted again.
 Stark, but necessary.
->
-> </blockquote>

 **Background:**